zeph-yr/Shoutouts/README.md

-Become a sponsor and get a shoutout here!
+<size=50%>Become a sponsor and get a shoutout here!